vidhidhakan/SPARK-SQL-NOTES-/README.md

   * CHAPTER 15(INTERSECT) -- when i want to see common things select * from vidhi1 intersect select * from vidhi2;

- * CHAPTER 16(EXCEPT/EXCEPT ALL) --- except - remove dulicates/ except all -- dont remove duplicates
+ * CHAPTER 16(EXCEPT/EXCEPT ALL) --- except - (first table contain unique values )remove dulicates/ except all(include duplicates from 1st table